-Sweatshirts: Any color sweatshirts as long as a polo is worn under the sweatshirt.
+Sweatshirts: Any color sweatshirts or with our school logo with a polo is worn under the sweatshirt.

 Socks: Must be worn at all times with shoes appropriate for all school activities.
 Solid colored (black, navy blue, white/ivory, tan and grey) tights and/or leggings (worn with skirts).